View full guide »

 Immigration issues should be considered well in advance whenever a foreign entity or worker wishes to enter Canada to do business.
 The most appropriate immigration strategy and entry option will need to be identified.
 It must also be determined whether the foreign national requires a work permit or if they may enter Canada as a business visitor.
 Canada's immigration legislation and programs are designed to assist business people and foreign skilled workers with their entry into Canada.
 The Canadian system also facilitates the entry of foreign entities and business people seeking to start new businesses or subsidiaries in Canada.

-Please note that the COVID-19 pandemic has affected travel options and immigration processes.
-For example, travel restrictions have been introduced that affect travel to Canada.
-Processing times of immigration and work permit applications have increased, processing options have been changed, and special temporary policies and procedures have been introduced.
+Please note that the COVID-19 pandemic has affected immigration and work permit processes.
+While Canada removed its COVID-19 travel restrictions and vaccination requirements on October 1, 2022, processing times for immigration and work permit applications have increased and some special temporary policies and procedures have been introduced due to COVID-19.
 Therefore, it is imperative to review the most up-to-date information on how COVID-19 is affecting immigration and travel options.
-Please contact us if you have questions about how COVID-19 is affecting business-related work permit and entry options.
+Please contact us if you have questions about how COVID-19 may be affecting business-related work permit and entry options.

 - Canada's Immigration and Refugee Protection Act (IRPA)

 - Canada's entry and work permit rules: A general overview

 - Labour Market Impact Assessments (LMIAs) through Service Canada